Nabla7/State_Machines_and_Computability/README.md

      decr Z;
    end;
    ```
+- Now we have shown that constant functions, successor functions and projection functions can be expressed in the bare bones language.

 **General Partial Recursive Functions:**
 - The computational capabilities of the bare-bones language extend to the synthesis of general partial recursive functions.
 This is established by combining simpler functions into more complex ones, as illustrated by the following constructions: